 Foods for Hormone Balance + 3 Day Meal Plan

 We all have hormones, like estrogen, progesterone, and testosterone, and they play a huge role in our overall health.
-Hormones are chemical messengers that are released by a number of glands and organs in the body, including the ovaries and testicles, adrenals, thyroid, pituitary and pancreas.
+Hormone balance is chemical messengers that are released by a number of glands and organs in the body, including the ovaries and testicles, adrenals, thyroid, pituitary, and pancreas.
 These hormones send messages to different systems in the body that control our metabolism, sexual function, reproduction, mood and so much more.
 Like most systems in the body, the endocrine system works to maintain tight control over the levels of hormones being released.
 Unfortunately, a slight imbalance in certain hormones can lead to widespread health concerns.